Ultimate Handyman DIY Home servicing a waterfall tap

 Here are instructions on how to replace the cartridge on a waterfall tap, the cartridge will often need replacing if the waterfall tap is leaking or dripping.

-Dripping waterfall tap
+dripping waterfall tap

 This is a waterfall tap that has recently been dripping when the lever is in the off position.
 We are going to fix this by replacing the cartridge inside.

 The first step is to isolate the water supply.
 If your tap is fitted with isolation valves on the hot and cold supply pipes you can isolate the water by turning the screw to the closed position like in this picture.
 If you do not have isolation valves fitted then you will have to isolate the water elsewhere.
-Isolating the water supply

 Once you are sure that the water has been isolated you can put the plug in the waste fitting to prevent any small components from falling into the sink waste.